 About the program

 Over the years of completing various disability employment related assessments, it became apparent that there was an existing gap for domestic education/training for young people transitioning from their family/supported home into independent living or sharing a house with housemates.
-Empirical research showed that often-young people (usually between 16 and 22) would obtain a job, start to experience an increased level of independence with their finances and other activities of daily living and then take the next logical step of moving away from the highly supportive family home into their own home.
-Unfortunately, 6-12 months down the track, the workers mood may have decreased and their personal presentation standards, and fitness would often have significantly diminished.
-Through speaking with the workers, their employers, client’s support workers this could be directly related to the move into their own home and away from the close support this had provided.
+Empirical research shows that, often, young people (usually between 16 and 22) obtain a job, start to experience an increased level of independence with their finances and other activities of daily living, and then take the next logical step of moving away from the highly supportive family home into their own home.
+Unfortunately, 6-12 months down the track, the worker’s mood may decrease and their personal presentation standards and fitness may significantly diminish.
+Discussions with these young people, their employers and their support workers suggest that this could be directly related to the move into their own home and away from close support.

-Finally we relate the newly obtained skills directly back to the clients initial goals and have them create the link between the impact of one on the other.
-Individual sessions are always held in the client’s home to ensure appropriate use of the equipment that they have in their home.
-Group sessions can be arranged (Disability Services, High Schools, Youth Groups) however these will focus more on theory rather than site specific practical tasks.
-Small groups (no more than 3 people) can be arranged provided that at least one of the clients is happy to allow the other members of the group into their home (laundry, kitchen, bathroom will all need to be accessed)
+Finally, we relate the newly obtained skills directly back to the client’s initial goals and have them identify the link between the impact of one on the other.
+Individual sessions are always held in the client’s home to ensure appropriate use of the equipment they have in their home.
+Group sessions can be arranged (for Disability Services, High Schools or Youth Groups for example).
+However, these sessions will focus more on theory than site specific practical tasks.
+Small groups (no more than 3 people) can be arranged, provided that at least one of the clients is happy to allow the other members of the group into their home.
+The laundry, kitchen and bathroom will all need to be accessed.

-Depending on the previous experience, learning capacity, and engagement of the client, The Independent Young Person interventions can be a one-off block assessment of 4 hours, through to ongoing weekly engagement typically supported with one of our Therapy Assistants, until the client feels confident with the skills they have learned and have demonstrated a capacity to complete the skills independently.
+Depending on the previous experience, learning capacity and engagement of the client, Independent Young Person interventions may comprise a one-off block assessment of 4 hours, followed by ongoing weekly engagement with one of our therapy assistants.
+The goal of the program is to ensure the client feels confident with the skills they have learned and have demonstrated a capacity to complete the skills independently.
 By the end of the program, clients will have accumulated various customised resources that they will be able to refer to as required.

-We work with a broad range of clients including those living with disability, those who have housing security issues or are homeless, those that may have lacked support in these areas in the family home as well as any others that could benefit from a bit of a freshen up on their domestic skills.
+We work with a broad range of clients, including those living with disability, those who have housing security issues or are homeless, those who may lack support in the aforementioned areas in the family home, as well as any others who could benefit from a review of their domestic skills.